List of Commands

 MOVE_CAMERA,Translation Vector[x,y,z],nFrames,bRelativeToScreen(Y/N)

-• [1] Vector x,y,z: Specify the translation vector.
-For example: Translation in Z-axis will be denoted as 0,0,1
+• [1:3] Vector x,y,z: Specify the translation vector.
+For example: Camera translation of 10 units in Z-axis will be denoted as 0,0,10

 • [4] nFrames: Specify the number of frames for a smoother video capture